vermilion00/midicontroller/README.md

 # An easily configurable Arduino Midicontroller Firmware for the Quad Cortex
 This firmware for the Arduino Uno is designed to be configurable for up to 16 switches, 16 banks, 16 LEDs and 2 Expression Pedal inputs.
 It supports every midi command that the Quad Cortex understands, and midi commands for other receivers should be easily implementable.
-The QC midi commands can be found here: https://downloads.neuraldsp.com/file/quad-cortex/Quad%20Cortex%20User%20Manual%20v3.1.0.pdf
+The QC midi commands can be found in the [QC manual.] (https://downloads.neuraldsp.com/file/quad-cortex/Quad%20Cortex%20User%20Manual%20v3.1.0.pdf)
 Every command can be mapped to any switch on any bank.

 ## Special Features